hatayama/uMCP/Packages/src/README.md

 > - `execute-menu-item`: Executing menu items
 > - `run-tests`: Test execution
 >
-> To use these features, you need to enable the corresponding settings in the Security Settings of the uMCP window:
+> To use these features, you need to enable the corresponding settings in the Security Settings of the uLoopMCP window:
 > - **Allow Test Execution**: Enables the `run-tests` tool
 > - **Allow Menu Item Execution**: Enables the `execute-menu-item` tool
 > Only enable these features in trusted environments.